Car Insurance with No Credit History

 |Average Annual Insurance Premium

 Most auto insurance companies use drivers' credit ratings to determine their prices.
 Hawaii, California, Washington and Massachusetts are the only states in which a prospective customer's credit score cannot be utilized.
 In other U.S. states, a car insurance company may use its discretion in deciding whether to use credit as a rating factor.

-If you’re looking for a car insurance policy priced based on your driving record rather than your credit report, consider usage-based insurance programs.
+If you’re looking for a car insurance policy with pricing based on your driving record rather than your credit report, consider usage-based insurance programs.
 These insurance policies rely on in-vehicle technology to track your driving behavior and determine your premium.
 Some of these companies may utilize a driver's credit report, but to a lesser extent than do traditional insurance companies.

 The best way to save on car insurance without a credit score is to compare auto insurance rates from a variety of companies to find the best rates.
 Enter your ZIP code below to get started.